 When you go further down the conference’s rankings, you might think that there are no gems to be found, but Blake Griffin has proven his worth time and again.
 He costs the Detroit Pistons a pretty penny at $171.2 million and so far, he has been doing quite well to earn it.

-The Pistons had a cat-and-mouse season playing against a strong competition all throughout the season scoring a win after loss until the very end.
+The Pistons had a cat-and-mouse season playing against a strong competition all throughout the season scoring a win after a loss until the very end.
 Well, 41-41 isn’t too bad a score after all.

 5. Chris Paul – A Rocket Worth $159.7 Million